Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Marie Antoinette is undoubtedly one of the most charismatic monarchs to have ever set foot in the Palace of Versailles and, today, you can visit one of the buildings she had designed during her period.
 The Domains of Marie Antoinette not only encompasses the last residential period of the Petit Trianon, but also a picturesque village nearby.

-Marie Antoinette's idea was to recreate in a somewhat idealized way the scenery of a rural environment with which she could feel "closer" to the people.
-Today, there is a little train that can take you to this area of the Palace of Versailles to avoid wasting too much time on the journey.
+Marie Antoinette's idea was to recreate in a somewhat idealized way the scenery of a rural environment in order to feel "closer" to the people.
+Today, there is a little train that can take you to this area of the Palace of Versailles so that you don't waste too much time on the journey.

 Marie Antoinette's animals